rucool/validation_tools/README.md

 # validation_tools
-Validation scripts and tools for RU-WRF
-Created by Jaden Dicopoulos, original Scipts by Sage Lichtenwalner.
+Validation scripts and tools for RU-WRF created by Jaden Dicopoulos, original Scipts by Sage Lichtenwalner.